Who can apply?

-First, please download and read the guidance notes, and the details of the supporting information you will be asked to provide.
+Make sure you have read the guidance notes relevant to the country you are applying from, and that you are familiar with the details of the supporting information you will be asked to provide.

 You can start the application process using the link at the bottom of this page.
-We recommend preparing your answers before beginning the online application using a Word document of the questions here - please note however formal applications can only be accepted online.
+We recommend preparing your answers before beginning the online application using a Word document of the questions here - please note however formal applications can only be accepted through the online form.

 Note that for an application to be considered the online application and supporting documents must both have been received by the deadline date.